-- Recognition (by peers nationally/ internationally, awards, invited lectures, invited reviews and editorials) - 2.
+- 1. Recognition Local, provincial, national and international peer recognition for their contributions to the health sciences (awards, invited lectures, invited reviews and editorials); - 2.
 Leadership (particularly through roles and offices in local, regional, national and international organizations) - 3.
 Creativity (exceptional scholarship, publications, innovative technologies, patents) - 4.
 Distinctive competencies & background (the Academy recognizes people with diverse backgrounds, expertise and experiences that will contribute to the body of expertise of the CAHS) - 5.
 Commitment to advance academic health sciences (academic service and innovation at local, national and international levels, including teaching and public service) - Given the Academy's mission and vision, and its expectation that fellows will be active in promoting improved health, health care and health-related policies, the latter criterion is particularly important in the nomination process.